antor44/sigmoid-comparision/README.md

 ![Sigmoid comparison](https://github.com/antor44/sigmoid-comparison/blob/main/sigmoid_comparison.jpg)

-The output graph compares the performance of common activation functions calculated with Python's NumPy library.
-While NumPy is lauded for its user-friendliness, this comparison highlights a crucial consideration: the potential performance gap compared to optimized low-level implementations.
+The output graph visualizes several common activation functions, calculated here using Python's NumPy library.
+While NumPy is favored for its ease of use and versatility, a deeper look reveals a crucial performance consideration: the potential speed differences compared to highly optimized low-level implementations.

 In this benchmark, we measured the time taken to perform calculations on 1 million elements, repeating the process 100,000 times, and writing the final 1 million results to a file.
 The differences were significant.
 Our optimized C code leveraging AVX2 instructions consistently outperformed NumPy, even when limited to a single thread, often by a factor of 10x or more.
 The performance advantages of the C code would become even more pronounced with multithreading, as it could effectively utilize multiple CPU cores.